Pa1mantri/VSD_Hardware_Design/README.md

 First line is the name of the library where TT stands for typical.
 For a design to work three parameters of the library are important :

-*.P- Process:Process is the variations due to fabrication *.V -voltage: Variations in voltage also impact the behavior of the circuit.
+* P- Process:Process is the variations due to fabrication..
+* V -voltage: Variations in voltage also impact the behavior of the circuit.
-*.T- temperature :Semiconductors are very sensitive to temperature variations too.
+* T- temperature :Semiconductors are very sensitive to temperature variations too.
 All this variations determine the performance of a silicon whether it is fast or slow.
 Thus, our libraries are characterized to model this variations.
 The voltage process and temperature conditions are also specified.

 Switching off the syntax color red
 ```